wokuApp/api-client-preview-to-remax/README.md

   - This is an optional field.
 This key must be provided by the company owner to a company folder manually in the woku client interface.
 - **clientEmail** (string)
   - This field must contain a valid email.
+- **clientPhone** (number)
+  - This is an optional field.
+This field should only have consecutive numbers.

 ## Usage Examples